-- (105)(108) "Property," except for the purposes of sections 3746.02, 3746.26, and 3746.27 of the Revised Code, is any parcel of real property, or portion thereof, and any improvements thereto, the limits of which have been described in writing by the owner of record or a legally appointed representative of the owner and that is or has been the subject of a voluntary action under this chapter and Chapter 3746. of the Revised Code. - (106)(109) "Property-specific risk assessment" is an analysis conducted in accordance with the requirements of rule 3745-300-09 of the Administrative Code.
-This process includes the following steps: - (a) Selection of chemicals of concern: - (b) Exposure assessment; - (c) Toxicity assessment; and - (d) Risk characterization, including uncertainty. - (107)(110) "Publicly available" means the source of the information allows access to the information by anyone upon request. - (108)(111) "Quality assurance program plan" is a written document detailing the data collection, storage, analysis, and quality assurance/quality control procedures used by a laboratory to assure that all data generated are scientifically valid, defensible, and of known precision and accuracy. - (109)(112) "Radioactive material" is a substance that spontaneously emits ionizing radiation. - (110)(113) "Random audit pool" is the pool of all of the no further action letters submitted to the director in the preceding calendar year under section 3746.11 of the Revised Code that were: - (a) Not included in the mandatory audit pool or the priority audit pool; or
+- (103) "Proficiency testing result" is the result derived by the laboratory from the analysis of a proficiency testing sample. - (104) "Proficiency testing sample" is a material or matrix spiked with a known concentration of one or more specific analytes representative of the analyte or parameter group, and method for which the laboratory is applying for initial and additional laboratory certification.
+The proficiency testing sample is used to evaluate a laboratory's ability to identify and quantitate an analyte or parameter group using a specific method or technology. - (105) "Property," except for the purposes of sections 3746.02, 3746.26, and 3746.27 of the Revised Code, is any parcel of real property, or portion thereof, and any improvements thereto, the limits of which have been described in writing by the owner of record or a legally appointed representative of the owner and that is or has been the subject of a voluntary action under this chapter and Chapter 3746. of the Revised Code. - (106) "Property-specific risk assessment" is an analysis conducted in accordance with the requirements of rule 3745-300-09 of the Administrative Code.
+This process includes the following steps: - (a) Selection of chemicals of concern. - (b) Exposure assessment. - (c) Toxicity assessment. - (d) Risk characterization, including uncertainty. - (107) "Publicly available" means the source of the information allows access to the information by anyone upon request. - (108) "Quality assurance program plan" is a written document detailing the data collection, storage, analysis, and quality assurance/quality control procedures used by a laboratory to assure that all data generated are scientifically valid, defensible, and of known precision and accuracy. - (109) "Radioactive material" is a substance that spontaneously emits ionizing radiation. - (110) "Random audit pool" is the pool of all of the no further action letters submitted to the director with a request for a covenant not to sue in the preceding calendar year under section 3746.11 of the Revised Code.
+Properties with a remedy or a risk assessment that have been issued and submitted after completion of the process and procedures, as defined by the Agency, to comply with the "2007 Memorandum of Agreement," between the Agency and U.S. Environmental Protection agency, Region 5, are excluded from the random audit pool. - (111) "Reasonably available" is a situation under which information is: - (a) Publicly available or known of and available to the volunteer or owner/operator of the property.